Furnas, Alexander C., Michael Heaney and Timothy LaPira. “The Partisan Ties of Lobbying Firms” Research & Politics. Forthcoming. [pre-print version]

 This article examines lobbying firms as intermediaries between organized interests and legislators in the United States.
 It states a partisan theory of legislative subsidy in which lobbying firms generate greater revenues when their clients believe that firms’ partisan ties are valued highly by members of Congress.
 It formulates hypotheses that lobbying firms that have partisan ties to the majority party receive greater revenues than do lobbying firms that do not have such ties, as well as that partisan ties with the House majority party lead to greater financial returns than do partisan ties to the Senate majority party.
 These hypotheses are tested using data available under the Lobbying Disclosure Act from 2008 to 2016.
 Panel regression analysis indicates that lobbying firms receive financial benefits when they have partisan ties with the majority party in the House but not necessarily with the Senate majority party, while controlling for firm-level covariates (number of clients, client diversity, and firm organizational characteristics).
 A difference-in-differences analysis establishes that Democratically aligned lobbying firms experienced financial losses when the Republican Party reclaimed the House in 2011, but there were no significant differences between Republican and Democratic firms when the Republicans reclaimed the Senate in 2015.

 Furnas, Alexander C., Lee Drutman, Alexander Hertel-Fernandez, Kevin Kosar and Timothy LaPira.
-“The Congressional Capacity Survey: Some takeaways about who staff are, how they got there, what they do, and where they may go” In Congressional Capacity, edited by Lee Drutman, Kevin Kosar and Timothy LaPira.
+“The Congressional Capacity Survey: Some takeaways about who staff are, how they got there, what they do, and where they may go” In Congress Overwhelmed: The Decline in Congressional Capacity and Prospects for Reform, edited by Lee Drutman, Kevin Kosar and Timothy LaPira.
 Chicago: University of Chicago Press.
 Forthcoming 2020.

 Edwards, Benjamin, Alexander Furnas, Stephanie Forrest, and Robert Axelrod.
 “Strategic aspects of cyberattack, attribution, and blame.”
 Proceedings of the National Academy of Sciences (2017): 201700442.